In May 2018, I wrote a blog entry called Why Do I Believe In God? This is a follow-up to what I expressed then.

 But we all have faith.
 I’m not talking about religious or spiritual faith.
 I’m talking about believing in something.
-It could be family, friends, education, politics, science, entertainment, social justice or any number of other areas.
-One has to have faith to trust in anything.
+It could be family, friends, education, politics, science, entertainment, social justice, or any number of other areas.
+One has to have faith in order to trust in anything.
 And we can’t see faith, we only experience it.

 There’s literally a universe worth of things we don’t know, realize or understand yet.
-No matter how long we live, as individuals or as humanity itself, we will always be learning.
+No matter how long we live, as individuals or collectively as the human race, we will always be learning.
 We cannot see gravity but it’s what keeps us from floating away into the cosmos.
-With rare exceptions, we can’t see the wind; we can only see its effects.
+We can’t see the wind; we can only see its effects.

 As a teen, I walked between both worlds in ignorance.
 It’s something I’m not ready to expound on, as such matters are not easily shared.
 Most would probably find it unbelievable.
 But it occurred.
 I’m grateful that the Lord Himself had mercy on me.
 He allowed me to break free of that ordeal.
 Someday, I will properly write or speak of it.